 Virtual applications enable application publishers and IT administrators to significantly reduce the cost and complexity associated with development, setup, configuration, deployment, and maintenance of software applications.
 A virtual application is a virtual machine image preconfigured with files, registry data, settings, components, runtimes, and other dependencies required for a specific application to execute immediately.
 This virtual application improves both the user experience and reduces test and support complexity associated with deploying the application.
-For example, a publisher of an application based on the Microsoft .NET Framework or Java runtime engine can create a virtual application combining the application with the required runtime engine.
-An end-user can then run this application immediately, even if he has an incompatible (or has not installed the) runtime engine.
+For example, a publisher of an application based on the Microsoft .NET Framework or Java runtime engine can create a virtual application immediately, even if he has an incompatible (or has not installed the) runtime engine.